Today I am sharing this fun Santa Mason Jar Christmas Gift with you. I’ve even included a printable Christmas gift tag!

 - Angel Gift Tags (and wing cutout)

-How to Make a Santa Buckle from Cardstock
+How to Make a Santa Belt Buckle from Cardstock

 Step One: Fill with Candy

 Fill your mason jar with red candy.
-A few ideas for you include, Licorice, red M&M’s or red gumballs
+A few ideas include Licorice, red M&M’s, red gumballs, or peppermint candies.

 After you have filled your jar with red candy, secure it with the lid that came with the Mason Jar.